transposit-connectors/mc-spackle/runbooks/start_here_manual_e2e_testing.md

 - open this runbook (`Manual E2E testing`)
 - go to `step 2 - run workflow`
 - run the workflow
+- check the workflow output in the chat message
 - close the incident

 ## Step 2 - run workflow